srpepperoni/devOpsWithDocker/part_2/README.md

 ## Description

-I deliver every single exercise with [script linux command](http://man7.org/linux/man-pages/man1/script.1.html), to ensure that I truly send what really happens in my machine.
+I delivered every single exercise with [script linux command](http://man7.org/linux/man-pages/man1/script.1.html), to ensure that I truly send what really happens in my machine.

 For a cleaner revision of this script files I had to manually fix some encoding issues.
 I hope that everything appears fine.